Updated October 26, 2020

-19. *Physical Distancing - Physical distancing is intended to reduce contact among people, especially in large crowds.
-Until further notice, OSU employees, students and other members of the OSU community are required to maintain a distance of six (6) feet between individuals to the greatest extent possible.
-Physical distancing includes requirements for students on gatherings and social get-togethers, on and off campus.
-Until further notice, and enforceable through the Code of Student Conduct, students must restrict their attendance at and hosting of social get togethers to 10 people or fewer, indoor and outdoor, while residing or participating in an activity in the state of Oregon, regardless of whether the get together is related to University business or on University property, unless a more restrictive law or Oregon Health Authority guidance applies.
+19. Physical Distancing - Please review the policy in this link.
+In summary, physical distancing includes requirements for students, staff and faculty on gatherings and social get-togethers, on and off campus.
+Until further notice, and enforceable through the Code of Student Conduct, students must restrict their attendance at and hosting of social get-togethers and non-OSU Gatherings to 10 people or fewer, indoor and outdoor, while residing or participating in an activity in the state of Oregon, regardless of whether the get together is related to University business or on University property, unless a more restrictive law or Oregon Health Authority guidance applies.

 20. Restroom Use – Restroom use may not create a safety or health hazard for other users.
 No person shall use the MU facilities restrooms for the purposes of bathing, showering, cutting hair, or for more than casual grooming.
 Restrooms are not to be used for washing personal belongings.

 21. Solicitation – No active solicitation of money for philanthropy, fundraising or private businesses is permitted in the interior public areas of the MU facilities.